 Four fees are being consolidated into one.
 The professional fee, practice payment, repeat dispensing payment and monthly EPS payment are being replaced with a single activity fee (SAF).
-The Pharmaceutical Services Negotiating Committee (PSNC) has stated that the SAF may be £1.13 per item for December 2016 to March 2017, and is then expected to rise to a level of £1.24 per item.
+The SAF was initially set at £1.13 per item for December 2016 to March 2017, and has now risen to a level of £1.25 per item.

 Additionally, the Establishment payment is being phased out, starting with a 20 per cent cut from 1 December 2016 (based on 2015/16 levels) and a further 20 per cent cut from 1 April 2017.
 It is expected that the payment will cease completely by 2019/20.

 How will this affect your income?

 An average pharmacy dispensing 3,150 or more items per month will see their establishment payment cut by £419 per month in December 2016, and by a further £418 in April 2017.